Skip to main content

 Join Our Professional Training Roster

-The WIIS Training Roster retains top professionals with military training, regional expertise, and gender education experience to lead training modules.
+The WIIS Training Roster retains top professionals with military training, regional expertise, and education experience to lead training modules.